lanhaiyu0214/CustomLog/README.md

 # CustomLog

-With this lib,you call filer the log that just belong to your app easily.
+With this lib,you call filter the log that just belong to your app easily.

 ### How to use this lib